alephao/alephao.github.io/resume.markdown

 **Responsibilities and Highlights**

-- Worked closely with product and design to deliver many features
+- Worked closely with product and design to deliver many features to the iOS app
+- Mentored developers from multiple platforms on ReactiveX and RxSwift
+- Led the migration to a reactive codebase using RxSwift
 - Maintained a codebase with more than 100,000 lines of code
-- Helped building and maintaining CI & CD pipelines
+- Helped to build and maintain CI & CD pipelines
+- Completely automated the iOS release train
-- Built tools to auto generate code from contracts and definitions
+- Developed tools to auto-generate code from contracts and definitions
-- Built scripts to help migrating from Objective-C to Swift and XCTests to Nimble
+- Created scripts to migrate from Objective-C to Swift and XCTests to Nimble
-- Automated pull request review
+- Configured automated pull request review on multiple codebases using Danger
-- Ran regular sessions for mentoring developers from multiple platforms on ReactiveX and RxSwift
 - Helped defining the hiring process and reviewing candidates
-- Helped breaking up the app into modules
+- Helped to break up the app into modules
-- Helped to move the codebase from Objective-C to Swift

 --